microwww/redis-mock/README.md

 jedis-3.0+ api is changed, so you must update it to 0.1.0-3.0 if you are using the latest api

+version 0.2.0 , will remove jedis dependence, There is no need for any external dependencies.

 ## maven dependency

 ```